cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 - Use the latest version.
 - Reread our [readme](https://github.com/cloudinary-devs/gatsby-source-cloudinary/blob/main/README.md) and see if you can configure your plugin and get your new idea working.
-- Perform a [search](https://github.com/cloudinary-devs/gatsby-source-cloudinary/issues) and see if sombody already suggested your idea.
+- Perform a [search](https://github.com/cloudinary-devs/gatsby-source-cloudinary/issues) and see if somebody already suggested your idea.
 If so, commenting on the existing issue is better than opening a new issue

 #### How Do I Submit a Good Enhancement Suggestion?